CantFindDev/SurgE/README.md

 ## TrainE Mode

-SurgE Mode offers a casual environment where you can practice and reinforce your existing knowledge of surgery techniques.
-It's a great way to familiarize yourself with the surgery system at your own pace.# How to Use
+TrainE Mode is more structured and educational.
+In this mode, the bot will provide suggestions based on the specific situation you are in.
+This helps you understand and learn the appropriate actions for various surgical scenarios, enhancing your overall skillset.

+# How to Use

 To get started with the bot, use the following commands to simulate the Growtopia surgery system: